thehelp/client-project/README.md

 Another two methods help simplify your

 * `registerOptimize()` - Generates a concatenated, optimized based on AMD modules.
-* `registerOptimizeLibrary()` - Generates both minified and non-minified concatenated javascript files.Best-suited for generating a library for consumption by others.
+* `registerOptimizeLibrary()` - Generates both minified and non-minified concatenated javascript files.
+Best-suited for generating a library for consumption by others.

 This will generate a single, optimized file named 'home.js' under 'dist/js' which does not need `requirejs` on the page to run: